jasonnnc3/fastly-react-compute-edge/docs/README.md

 ![initial page load diagram](./assets/csdf.jpg)

-Data fetching client side is a very common data fetching pattern. wont walk through it in detail but you can refer to the [code](https://github.com/jasonnnnnnnnnnnnn/fastly-react-compute-edge/blob/main/web/src/routes/client-side-fetch/client-side-fetch.page.tsx) to see an example.
+Data fetching client side is a very common data fetching pattern. wont walk through it in detail but you can refer to the [code](https://github.com/jasonnnnnnnnnnnnn/fastly-react-compute-edge/blob/main/web/src/routes/client-side-fetch/client-side-fetch.page.tsx) or view the page in production [here](https://slowly-aware-hog.edgecompute.app/client-side-fetch) to see an example.

 ## deployment